Club Member Since 1/10/2010

 Favorite trail/mountain race and why:

-The Pikes Peak Ascent is a difficult Race for a number of reasons, and I'm frankly hard pressed to say I "like" it.
+Pikes Peak Ascent & Marathon are difficult Races, for a number of reasons, and I'm frankly hard pressed to say I "like" them.

-But TRAINING for the Ascent and all its challenges, putting in the time on the Mtn, really engages me, year after year.
-The Mtn is one of the great wonders of the world to me, and training for the race on it seems as endlessly challenging as the air is thin.
-Plus, it's so very difficult to improve on Ascent times, rewarding only the most stringent of training regimens AND Ascent strategies.
+But TRAINING for the Ascent Marathon, and all its challenges, putting in the time on the Mtn, really has engaged me, year after year.
+The Mtn is one of the great wonders of the world to me, and training for the races on it seems as endlessly challenging as the air is thin.
+Plus, it's so very difficult to improve times, rewarding only the most stringent of training regimens AND Race strategies.

 If you read what else I've posted here at all closely, it's easy to see I've overcome a great deal to achieve success in some tremendous "Lifetime Achievement" endurance events.
-But living right here, having friends and family coming for the Ascent every year, and being able to train on the Mtn, all makes The Ascent remain a great draw to me.
+But living right here, having friends and family coming for Pikes Peak every year, and being able to train on the Mtn, all makes it a great draw.

 I can rarely train on a Sunday, and if I can, especially in the Summer, 8am or even 7am is way too late.
-I hit the start line in Manitou at or just before Civil Twilight (5-6am) and haven't seen precip up there in years (except on Race Day) so I'll probably remain a "Virtual Member" for life.
-But I appreciate the resource this board and community of Runners is to me and the entire family of Pikes Peak enthusiasts.
-Heck, I need to buy a T-Shirt!
+I hit the start line in Manitou usually in the Dark (4-5-6am) and haven't seen precip up there in years (except on Race Day) so I'll probably remain a "Virtual Member" for life.
+But I appreciate the resource this board and community of Runners is, and the entire family of Pikes Peak enthusiasts.

 Best running experience: